alibaba/yalantinglibs/website/docs/en/coro_rpc/coro_rpc_server.md

   std::string address="0.0.0.0"; /* Listening address */
   /* The following settings are only applicable if SSL is enabled */ std::optional<ssl_configure> ssl_config = std::nullopt; // Configure whether to enable ssl
+  /* The following settings are only applicable if rdma is enabled */ std::optional<coro_io::ibverbs_config> ibv_config = std::nullopt; // Configure whether to enable rdma
 };
 struct ssl_configure {
   std::string base_path;  // Base path of ssl files.